h365chen/socassess/docs/src/basic_use_of_socassess.md

 }
 ```

-The `"selected"` inside `__all__` is required since socassess dynamically
+The `"selected"` inside `__all__` is required because socassess dynamically
-imports the module _`maps`_---which also means the module/folder name has to be
+imports the module _`maps`_—which also means the module/folder name has to be
-*maps*---and then it will look for the `selected` dict.
+*maps*—and then it will look for the `selected` dictionary.

-The `selected` dict contains the things to be assessed.
-You can think of it as
+The `selected` dictionary contains the items to be assessed.
+You can think of it
-*question*s for an assignment, or small components of a large component.
+as *questions* for an assignment, or small components of a large component.
 For
-example, you can make it contain `compile` and `execution` like the following,
+example, you can include `compile` and `execution` as separate components,
 indicating you want to provide feedback for `compile` and `execution`
 separately.